SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

 - Flights, visa/entry costs, departure and city taxes, excess baggage charges and COVID tests

-- Where lunch and dinner is not detailed as provided on the itinerary, the cost is at the guest’s expense
+- Where lunch and dinner are not detailed as provided on the itinerary, the cost is at the guest’s expense

-- Personal hotel expenditure, such as drinks (unless otherwise specified), laundry and discretionary gratuities
+- Personal hotel expenditures, such as drinks (unless otherwise specified), laundry, and discretionary gratuities

 - Spa treatments

 Protection for your health and investment is strongly recommended when traveling abroad.

 Yahnny Bly & Co. – Terms and Conditions